QHedgeTech/witables/README.md

-witables
+# WiTables
 ========

+## The missing view on your PyTables.

-WiTables is a web-based visualization tool for PyTables
+WiTables is a web-based visualization tool for PyTables.
+Deploy on it your server and access immediately to your data.

 --------
 To Do Now: